 We will only use personal information about you:

-We do not sell or rent your personal information to third parties.
-Users of the Website can contact us at email@example.com to ask about their personal information.
+We do not sell or pass on your personal information to third parties unless you authorise us to do so.

 Before you can submit a question on LawSpot, we require your email address so that we can notify you when your question has been answered or if we offer to refer you to one of our partner lawyers.
-Your email address will never be published online or shared with our lawyer volunteers - your identity will be protected at all times.
-We also need to know which region you live in so that we can connect you to community legal services convenient to you.
+Your email address will never be published online or shared with our lawyer volunteers.
+We also need to know which region you live in for statistical purposes and so that we can offer to refer you to a partner lawyer nearby.

 If you are registered with LawSpot, we may send you emails about LawSpot, in addition to our customary question and answer-related communications.
 We will remove you from our mailing list at your request to firstname.lastname@example.org.

 We may also email you to invite you to complete a feedback survey for us once you have had a question answered on LawSpot.
 The survey may ask you for personal and demographic information on a confidential basis, to be used to improve the LawSpot service.
 Survey responses will be processed by LawSpot administrative staff and individual responses will not be seen by any of LawSpot’s lawyer volunteers.
 Data compiled through the survey may be shared by LawSpot with the Ministry of Justice for statistical and budgetary purposes.

 Yes, your question will be anonymous.
 When your question is submitted, your email is not published on the website and LawSpot’s administrators will delete any part of your question that contains identifying features about you.
 At no point will a public user of the Website or a LawSpot lawyer volunteer have access to identifying details about you such as your email address.
 Only LawSpot administrators will be able to view the question directly as submitted by you online and any personal information about you may only be used by LawSpot for the limited purposes outlined above, in the “Use of your information” section of this policy.

 You are responsible for all actions taken with your LawSpot account, email address and password.